jpeterbaker/maxfield/README.md

 # Introduction

-This is for Ingress.
-If you don't know what that is, you're lost.

 This code is designed to make a plan for linking a given set of portals in the way (and the order) that creates the most fields.
 This is harder than it sounds.
 If you're working on more than a dozen portals, learning to use this code may